 - Native American Tribal Document

-As of right now, the Department of Homeland Security is only enforcing the REAL ID act for access to Department of Defense installations, as well as nuclear power plants, and other federal properties but these strict ID guidelines will eventually apply to air travel as well.
+As of 2020, the Department of Homeland Security is only enforcing the REAL ID act for access to Department of Defense installations, as well as nuclear power plants and other federal properties, but these strict ID guidelines will eventually apply to air travel as well.

-Unless the DHS decides suddenly to do away with the REAL ID act guidelines, by January 22, 2018, any non-compliant ID holders will be unable to board a federally regulated aircraft.
-This stipulation alone will be enough to force the non-compliant states to take immediate action to comply with the new regulations.
+Unless the DHS decides suddenly to do away with the REAL ID act guidelines, by May 3, 2023, any non-compliant ID holders will be unable to board a federally regulated aircraft.